 When it comes to the broad sibling genre of Sci-Fi and Fantasy, I’ve always been more in the favor of Fantasy.
 But Beyond The Red showed me a whole new world within the Sci-Fi realm, and I have fallen in love.

 I’ve been a long time follower of Ava Jae’s writing advice Writability (and you should be too!), and when I heard that their debut was coming, I was ecstatic.
 Surely, someone who gives such great and dependable writing advice should have written an amazing book, right?
 And Ava delivered, beyond all expectations.

-I felt deeply connected to Ava’s characters, rooting for them from the start.
-Ava’s writing is rich and powerful, and their prose is almost lyrical when read.
-The book has a strong set of characters, all with their different agendas, and the story itself has the potential to become a classic and a staple in the sci-fi/fantasy community.
+I felt deeply connected to Ava Jae’s characters, rooting for them from the start.
+Jae’s writing is rich and powerful, and their prose is lyrical.
+The book has a strong set of characters, all with different agendas, and the story itself has the potential to become a classic and a staple in the sci-fi/fantasy community.

 My one and only gripe is the sudden end of the book, which sets up for a sequel.
 Perhaps it comes from my deep need to know more about the world of Sefara.
 I want more world-building, more stories, a comprehensive guide to the Sephari language, a history of all things Sephari, and how humans came to the world.